samshaiza/data-structures-algorithms/Algorithms/Search/Problems/Two Crystal Balls.md

 Well how about binary search?!
 Our data is ordered, from false to true, so we run a binary search we can find the first instance of true.

 While our data set is indeed ordered, a problem occurs.
 What if we grab the midpoint of the array and it returns true?
 Though that is the value we want how do we know that it's the first one?
-If it isn't, which subarray would we go to?
+If it isn't, which sub-array would we go to?
 The left or the right?

 What if we could combine both the benefits from linear search and binary search?
 If we find a point in where we find a true value then we can linear search through the lo and hi bounds.